citros-garden/soft_landing/README.md

 # The controller
-Because we simulate a soft landing, we want that our object to land with the minimum velocity (v_f--->0) at the landing point `u0` we want. the controller is based on this paper:
+Because we simulate a soft landing, we want that our object to land with the minimum velocity ($\overrightarrow{V_f}$ --> 0) at the landing point that we want.
+The controller is based on this paper:

 *S. Gutman, "Rendezvous and Soft Landing in Closed Form via LQ Optimization," 2019 27th Mediterranean Conference on Control and Automation (MED), Akko, Israel, 2019, pp. 536-540, doi: 10.1109/MED.2019.8798572.*